7 Jul 2026

 Alice Phoebe Lou, key figure of indie folk, tells all her secrets

-At the crossroads between a raging, yet delicate, sweet folk and indie pop, Alice Phoebe Lou’s compositions evoke both radiant and dreary lives, the beginnings and endings of the most beautiful love stories.
-From South African origin, the Berlin-based 31-year-old singer with an ethereal voice is glad to be able to tell stories, while shunning fame.
-Interview with the singer, who is about to release her new album Oblivion on October 24th.
+At the crossroads between raging, yet delicate, sweet folk and indie pop, Alice Phoebe Lou’s compositions evoke both radiant and dreary lives, the beginnings and endings of the most beautiful love stories.
+The Berlin-based 31-year-old singer of South African origin with an ethereal voice is glad to be able to tell stories, while shunning fame.
+Interview with the singer, who is about to release her new album Oblivion on October 24th, 2025.

 The sweet revolt of singer Alice Phoebe Lou

 Alice Phoebe Lou has the look of a girl next door with whom we could fall in love from the beginning of her performance at the back of a crowded pub.
 The scene is worthy of an American romantic comedy.
-Some come to quench their thirst at the counter, others to share some gossip, exhausted by their a long day of work.
+Some come to quench their thirst at the counter.
+Others come to gossip after a long, exhausting day of work.

-They will eventually attend the brilliant and unexpected concert of a defender of indie folk whose music sometimes looks at the blues and skilfully extricates itself from the expectations of popular works… Yes, Alice Phoebe Lou could put any assembly in her pocket.
+They will eventually attend the brilliant and unexpected concert of a defender of indie folk.
+Her sound sometimes verges on blues music and skillfully extricates itself from the expectations of popular works… Yes, Alice Phoebe Lou could put any assembly in her pocket.
 Shy chicks, virile financiers and deconstructed hipsters…

-With her deceptively naïve compositions and imperfect authenticity, the 31-year-old singer from South Africa is actually happy to tell stories through sounds.
-But his tales, such as Better, his latest track, never escape the idea of a cycle, a circle, an infernal and hypnotic spiral.
-Indeed, Alice Phoebe Lou evokes radiant and dreary lives, the ups and downs of existence, the beginnings and endings of love stories, while tearing apart monstrous men.
+With her deceptively naïve compositions and imperfect authenticity, the 31-year-old South African singer is actually happy to tell stories through sounds.
+But her tales, such as her latest track Better, never escape the idea of a cycle, a circle, an infernal and hypnotic spiral.
+Indeed, Alice Phoebe Lou conjures up radiant and dreary lives, the ups and downs of existence, the beginnings and endings of love stories, while tearing apart monstrous men.

 Oblivion: Alice Phoebe Lou’s new album

-Oblivion, her sixth album, due out on October 24th, emerges as a kind of secret library.
+Oblivion, her sixth album, which came out on October 24th, 2025, emerges as a kind of secret library.
 Songs long kept hidden, left out of previous projects, sometimes even deemed too fragile to be released.
 She recorded them in their barest form, almost on the go, with the playfulness and tenderness of an artist unafraid of imperfection.
-Where Shelter was built up in layers, Oblivion only keeps the essentials – guitar, voice, breath.
-This simplicity is not a step backward but an aesthetic choice, bringing the listener closer to the lyrics and pulse of human vibration.
+Where Shelter was built up in layers, Oblivion only keeps the essentials — guitar, voice, breath.
+This simplicity is not a step backward but an aesthetic choice.
+It brings the listener closer to the lyrics and pulse of human vibration.

 Open My Door, live (2023) by Alice Phoebe Lou.